The Chemical Brothers: 1995–1998: Exit Planet Dust and Dig Your Own Hole

-In July 1995, the Chemical Brothers released their debut album Exit Planet Dust (the title inspired by their name change) on Freestyle Dust/Junior Boy's Own.
-It entered the UK charts at No. 9 and featured guest vocalist Beth Orton on the song "Alive Alone".
+In July 1995, the Chemical Brothers released their debut album Exit Planet Dust (the title inspired by their name change) on Junior Boy's Own.
+It debuted on the UK chart at No. 9, and featured guest vocalist Beth Orton on the song "Alive Alone".
 It eventually went on to sell over a million copies worldwide, and was used on the soundtrack of the science fiction TV series pilot Virtuality.
 Shortly after its release, the Chemical Brothers signed to Virgin Records, to which they took their own offshoot label, Freestyle Dust.
 For their next single, "Life Is Sweet", released in September 1995, they again used a guest vocalist, featuring their friend Tim Burgess, singer of the Charlatans.
-It reached No. 25 in the UK Singles Chart.
+It reached No. 25 in the UK singles chart.
 The single was also Select magazine's "Single of the Month" for October.
 The release included a Daft Punk remix of "Life Is Sweet".

 In October 1995, the duo returned to the Heavenly Sunday Social for a second and final run of DJ dates.
 They then became residents of Heavenly Social on Saturdays at Turnmills and also in Liquid Rooms in Tokyo.
 In November, the Chemical Brothers played the Astoria Theatre in London.
 The duo also supported The Prodigy in December on dates at Brixton Academy and in Blackpool.

 In January 1996, Exit Planet Dust was certified gold.
 The Chemical Brothers released their first new material in six months on Virgin, the Loops of Fury EP.
 The four-track release was limited to 20,000 copies, but is now available for digital download.
-It entered the UK charts at No. 13.
+It entered the UK chart at No. 13.
 NME described the lead track as "splashing waves of synths across hard-hitting beats".
 The EP also contained a Dave Clarke remix of "Chemical Beats", and two other new tracks, "Get Up on It Like This" and "(The Best Part Of) Breaking Up".

 In February 1996, Select magazine published a list of the 100 best albums of the 1990s thus far.
 Exit Planet Dust was listed at Number 39.
 In August 1996, the Chemical Brothers supported Oasis at Knebworth, where 125,000 people attended each of the two shows.